Antoni Gaudi's Park Guell - Utopian Environment in Barcelona, Spain

 What we found to be of great interest was the elevated public area.
 It had an undulating bench bedecked with the bits of colored pottery where people could rest and just enjoy the ambiance of the beautiful scenery.
 Gaudi had taken a mold of one of his worker's back and then designed the anatomically correct bench seating we were told by our tour guide.

 In the center of this was a huge area containing sand.
 This was a finely designed water collection and storage system.
 Thick yards of sand in this elevated portion of the park filter rainwater.

-Directed through the 86 Doric columns underneath the raised park area, the filtered water was collected and stored in a reservoir.
+Directed through the 86 Doric columns underneath the raised park area the filtered water was collected and stored in a reservoir.
 This was to have provided the residents with clean and good drinking water.
 Now the rainwater is utilized to keep the gardens watered when necessary.

 Under this columned and shady area (with sand and benches above) was to have been a public market had Gaudi's Utopian residential environment succeeded and been populated with people living there.
 Even the underside of this columned area is decorated with huge medallions of colorful tile work.
-Although utilitarian in nature, it was not neglected when it came to being decorated with artistic creations.
+Although utilitarian in nature it was not neglected when it came to being decorated with artistic creations.

 Barcelona's Guell Park in Spain is a treat for the senses.
-Combining a nice stroll through the gardens while getting to see the work and creations of one of history's most original architects, Antoni Gaudi, is a pleasant experience we will not soon forget.
+Combining a nice stroll through the gardens while getting to see the work and creations of one of history's most original architects is a pleasant experience we will not soon forget.
 His utopian environment will persist in our memories as well as delight tourists to that area seeing it for the first time over and over again.

 A sampling of Gaudi's other works...